RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Acquisition of Natural Image Pairs

 \subsection{Noise Estimation}

 As stated previously the amount of noise present in the dataset is due to the sensor and the amplification process.
 The fact that not all of the images were taken in the same environment under the same camera settings means that we have a wide variety of noise in our images.
 The fact that we are not dealing with artificial noise also means that we do not know beforehand what will be the noise variance $\sigma^2$.
-Thankfully our "sandwich" procedure for image acquisition, as influenced by \cite{RadiometricCCD,NoiseEstimation}, allows us to estimate the noise level for any one of our images.
+Thankfully our "sandwich" procedure for image acquisition, as influenced by \cite{RadiometricCCD,NoiseEstimation}, allows us to estimate the noise level for any of our images.
+The noise level can be estimated locally for an image patch or globally for the entire image.

 We will use the fact that if two random variables $A,B$ are independent, then $\var(A-B)=\var(A)+\var(B)$, or in other words $\sigma^2(A-B)=\sigma^2(A)+\sigma^2(B)$ where $\var(A), \sigma(A)$ are the variance and standard deviation of A respectively.
 Then from equation \eqref{eq:noise} we get